truefoundry/cognita/README.md

 Contributions are welcomed for the following upcoming developments:

-- Support for other vector databases like `Chroma`, `Weaviate`, etc
+- ✅ Support for additional vector databases (`ChromaDB` support added)
 - Support for `Scalar + Binary Quantization` embeddings.
 - Support for `RAG Evalutaion` of different retrievers.
 - Support for `RAG Visualization`.